datamover-ai/pre-commit-setup/README.md

 ![after pre-commit](./images/after.png)

-This time there are no <span style="color:red">Failed</span> tests and you can finally push your changes on github.
+This time there are no Failed tests and you can finally push your changes on github.

+---
 **Note**: in the case you want to avoid running pre-commit add the option `--no-verify` i.e.:
 ```shell
 git commit --no-verify -m “commit my changes”